Home/Meats/Guanciale

 How to Select

-Choose guanciale that is firm to the touch with a good balance of meat and fat; look for a deep pink color with white marbling.
+Choose guanciale that is firm to the touch with a good balance of meat and fat, and a pleasant aroma.

 How to Store

-Wrap guanciale in parchment paper and store it in the refrigerator; it can also be frozen for longer storage.
+Store in the refrigerator wrapped tightly; it can also be frozen for longer storage.

 Myths vs Realities